 Actual persistency experience is reviewed annually.
-Large cases are adjusted for and allowed for as an addition to the regular rate.
-The long-term persistency assumptions are set using underlying lapse experience typically examining experience over the preceding three year period.
+The long-term persistency assumptions are set using underlying lapse experience examining observed experience and trends over a number of vears.

 Fee income

 Expected fee income is expressed as a percentage of funds under management, based on the most recent actual experience.
 The best estimate basis includes projected allowance for continuing fee pressures on defined benefit scheme business emanating from competitor action and client demand.